SkillsFundingAgency/das-apprentice-login-service/README.md

 - run `dotnet restore`
 - run `dotnet run`

-The Login service is now running waiting to recevie OpenId requests to authenticate a client application on port 5001 by default.
+The Login service is now running waiting to receive OpenId requests to authenticate a client application on port 53401 by default.

 Please not that if this is run from VS using IIS Express (not recomended) the port number is different and would need to be configured in a client app as the valid ranges of SSL ports in IIS Express are 44300 to 44399.